 The amazing thing was that I saw the pictures on screen and my teeth look good.
 I mean really good, like straight, well proportioned teeth.
 Ok, they aren’t yet Hollywood perfect, but compared to how they were before I started Invisalign, they are fantastic.
 I think what has changed is that my upper arches are starting to widen and fill out my mouth.
+One of the questions I always had about Invisalign is can Invisalign widen arches and it seems it can.
 One of the reasons (and not the only one, believe me!) that my teeth used to look so terrible is that I have a Julia Roberts sized mouth, but with a toddler sized set of teeth.
 My arches simply weren’t wide enough to fill my smile.
 Thankfully that seems to be changing.

 I have spent a lot of time looking at close up comparison pictures of my teeth, analysing them for tiny changes without realising that, actually, it is from a distance that the improvements are most noticeable.
 Even my husband told me this week “your arches definitely look wider. ” Of course, being a woman I had to ask him, “Does that look better?” to which I got the response “ummm, yes?”